Setup and building#

 still build properly).

-All current versions of Python can be built using Microsoft Visual Studio 2017 or later.
-You can download and use any of the free or paid versions of Visual Studio 2017.
+All supported versions of Python can be built using Microsoft Visual Studio 2017 or later.
+You can download and use any of the free or paid versions of Visual Studio.

-When installing Visual Studio 2017, select the Python development workload and the optional Python native development tools component to obtain all of the necessary build tools.
-If you do not already have git installed, you can find git for Windows on the Individual components tab of the installer.
+When installing it, select the Python development workload and the optional Python native development tools component to obtain all of the necessary build tools.
+You can find Git for Windows on the Individual components tab if you don’t already have it installed.

 Your first build should use the command line to ensure any external dependencies are downloaded: